Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Salads & Vegetables – Use it top mixed greens or stir fry vegetables, swap it for the dressing in smashed cucumber salad or ahi tuna salad, or use as a dipping sauce with hakurei turnips.

-- Meat – Use as an easy marinade for baked chicken breast, slow cooker pork loin, or baked pork chops.
+- Meat – Use as an easy marinade for baked chicken breast, slow cooker pork loin, or a baked pork chop recipe.

 - Seafood – This homemade ginger dressing recipe tastes great as a marinade or sauce for pan seared salmon, crab legs, or drizzled over lobster tails.